Anti-racism: 21st century

 Mass mobilization around the Black Lives Matter movement have sparked a renewed interest in anti-racism in the U.S. Mass movement organizing has also been accompanied by academic efforts to foreground research regarding anti-racism in politics, criminal justice reform, inclusion in higher education, and workplace anti-racism.
+Anti-racism has been argued to include opposition to antisemitism and anti-White racism.

 Strategies

 Anti-racism has taken various forms such as consciousness-raising activities aimed at educating people about the ways they may perpetuate racism, enhancing cross-cultural understanding between racial groups, countering "everyday" racism in institutional settings, and combating extremist right-wing neo-Nazi and neo-Fascist groups.

-Civil rights and anti-discrimination law
+Anti-essentialist anti-racist approaches avoid essentialising race.

-Anti-racists focused on institutional and structural racism have fought, including through non-violent civil disobedience and legislative campaigns, for anti-discrimination legislation, as exemplified by the US Civil Rights Act, 1964 and UK Race Relations Acts from the mid-1960s.
+Anti-racists focused on institutional and structural racism have fought, including through nonviolent resistance and legislative campaigns, for anti-discrimination legislation, as exemplified by the US Civil Rights Act, 1964 and UK Race Relations Act 1965.
 The anti-apartheid movement in the 1980s campaigned globally for an end to racial discrimination in South Africa.

-Community organisation and cultural activism

 Groups targeted by racism have built political but also cultural movements to demand respect and recognition and revalorise oppressed peoples.
 Examples include Cultural Zionism, the Harlem Renaissance, negritude, the Black Arts Movement, and the Black pride/Black power and Chicano power movements.

-Militant anti-fascism

-Anti-fascists have physically taken on the most extreme racists, using the strategy of no platform to deny them a public voice.